Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 ><p style="text-align: center;"><ins> Alignment</ins></p>

-I'm just a man, a rescued heart  <br>
+I'm just a man, a rescued heart
-Pull me in the future, set me apart  <br>
+Pull me in the future, set me apart
-My destiny is at the door  <br>
+My destiny is at the door
-Lord, I wanna follow Your will for more  <br>
+Lord, I wanna follow Your will for more
-My lust for life, get rid of it  <br>
+My lust for life, get rid of it
-My heart is rest-assured  <br>
+My heart is rest-assured
-I'd never live for the thrill of it  <br>
+I'd never live for the thrill of it
-On and on and on I'd search  <br>
+On and on and on I'd search
-My God, His plan, He's running it  <br>
+My God, His plan, He's running it
-My fear has found its cure  <br>
+My fear has found its cure
-Your love, now my deliverance, ooh  <br>
+Your love, now my deliverance, ooh
-Now it's 1:11  <br>
+Now it's 1:11
-A beginning, it's the start of accepting the call <br>
+A beginning, it's the start of accepting the call
-It's a new endeavor <br>
+It's a new endeavor
-He breathed into my life, now everything aligns <br>
+He breathed into my life, now everything aligns
-Give me an anthem I can sing <br>
+Give me an anthem I can sing
-I want a message that I can bring <br>
+I want a message that I can bring
-Not fear of man, it's fear of God <br>
+Not fear of man, it's fear of God
-Take me into battle, I want my sword <br>
+Take me into battle, I want my sword
-That's right <br>
+That's right
-My lust for life, get rid of it <br>
+My lust for life, get rid of it
-My heart is rest-assured <br>
+My heart is rest-assured
-I'd never live for the thrill of it <br>
+I'd never live for the thrill of it
-On and on and on I'd search <br>
+On and on and on I'd search
-My God, His plan, He's running it <br>
+My God, His plan, He's running it
-My fear has found its cure <br>
+My fear has found its cure
-Your love, now my deliverance, ooh <br>
+Your love, now my deliverance, ooh
-Now it's 1:11 <br>
+Now it's 1:11
-A beginning, it's the start of accepting the call <br>
+A beginning, it's the start of accepting the call
-It's a new endeavor <br>
+It's a new endeavor
-He breathed into my life, now everything aligns <br>
+He breathed into my life, now everything aligns
-Now it's 1:11 <br>
+Now it's 1:11
-Jesus didn't die for me to wonder why <br>
+Jesus didn't die for me to wonder why
-Why I am living <br>
+Why I am living
-Everything aligns, everything aligns <br>
+Everything aligns, everything aligns
-Breathe into my lungs, open up my eyes <br>
+Breathe into my lungs, open up my eyes
-Give me what I need to live out this life <br>
+Give me what I need to live out this life
-I'm asking for more, I'm ending this war <br>
+I'm asking for more, I'm ending this war
-Complacency kills; I'll follow You, Lord <br>
+Complacency kills; I'll follow You, Lord
-Breathe into my lungs, open up my eyes <br>
+Breathe into my lungs, open up my eyes
-Give me what I need to live out this life <br>
+Give me what I need to live out this life
-I'm asking for more, I'm ending this war <br>
+I'm asking for more, I'm ending this war
-Complacency kills; I'll follow You, Lord <br>
+Complacency kills; I'll follow You, Lord
-Breathe into my lungs, open up my eyes <br>
+Breathe into my lungs, open up my eyes
-Give me what I need to live out this life <br>
+Give me what I need to live out this life
-I'm asking for more, I'm ending this war <br>
+I'm asking for more, I'm ending this war
-Complacency kills; I'll follow You, Lord <br>
+Complacency kills; I'll follow You, Lord
-Breathe into my lungs, open up my eyes <br>
+Breathe into my lungs, open up my eyes
-Give me what I need to live out this life <br>
+Give me what I need to live out this life
-I'm asking for more, I'm ending this war <br>
+I'm asking for more, I'm ending this war
-Complacency kills; I'll follow You, Lord <br>
+Complacency kills; I'll follow You, Lord
-Everything aligns, aligns, aligns <br>
+Everything aligns, aligns, aligns
-Everything aligns, aligns, aligns <br>
+Everything aligns, aligns, aligns
-Everything aligns, aligns, aligns <br>
+Everything aligns, aligns, aligns
-Everything aligns, aligns, aligns <br>
+Everything aligns, aligns, aligns
-Everything <br>
+Everything
-Everything aligns <br>
+Everything aligns
-Life's not mine <br>
+Life's not mine
-Jesus paid it all  <br>
+Jesus paid it all
 ![RIDERS and Cicuit City Music](assets/images/111.JPG)